Psychosis results from a

 vulnerabilities a person might have had prior to their first psychotic episode, and psychotic symptoms which endure afterwards.

 Psychotherapy is my focus.
-In my view and the view of many other clinicians, whatever their biology, psychotic symptoms
+In my view and the view of many other clinicians, whatever their biological underpinnings,

-mental life, but unlike mental states such as dreams, which are familiar to all, most people see few similarities between
+ordinary mental life, but unlike mental states such as dreams, which are familiar to all, most people see few similarities

-psychotic symptoms and their own experiences.
-Take for example the experience of hearing voices, which is common in
+between psychotic symptoms and their own experiences.
+Take for example the experience of hearing voices, which is common

-psychosis.
-This symptom can be considered a special case of the capacity most people have to engage in an internal dialogue,
+in psychosis.
+This symptom can be considered a special case of the capacity most people have to engage in an internal

-where one part of the mind ‘speaks’ while another part ‘listens.’
-For example, the runner
+dialogue, where one part of the mind ‘speaks’ while another part ‘listens.’
+For example, the

-approaching the finish line may say to himself/herself, “Just fifty yards more!”
-In like fashion, a psychotic
+runner approaching the finish line may say to himself/herself, “Just fifty yards more!”
+In like fashion,

-person might hear a voice offering encouragement or criticism.
+a psychotic person might hear a voice offering direction or criticism.
 We all engage in internal dialogues.
-In the case

-of voices, the psychotherapist might attempt to interest the patient in the idea that hearing voices is a particular form
+In the case of voices, the psychotherapist might interest the patient in the idea that hearing voices is a particular form

 of internal dialogue, similar to, but different from, the internal conversations we all engage in.